-We have knowledge of what plugin options are already available and along with offering bespoke plugin development, we have a list of advised 3rd party plugins which we recommend for installing in your website as standard.
+We have knowledge of what plugin options are already available and along with offering bespoke plugin development, we have a list of advised 3rd party plugins that we recommend for installing on your website as standard.
 These help to increase security, backups and SEO optimisation.

 WordPress Development Cost

 Before we start explaining pricing, we should clarify that a simple Google search will return a river of information regarding the average cost of web and WordPress development.
 Try searching “wordpress development cost” in your browser!

 You’d be surprised at how many times as a WordPress development agency we hear “that’s more expensive than I thought it would be!”.
 We’d advise that anyone considering having a new website built should research the costs and work involved in doing so.
 Do your homework!

 Professional web design should be taken seriously and it is in no way comparable to a Wix or 1&1 (do it yourself) website.
 The equivalent to this would be making your own business cards with a pair of scissors, a crayon and a £3 pack of Asda Smart Price copy paper.

 We charge a standard hourly rate for web development and everything to do WordPress development and configuration falls under this category.
 Our standard hourly rate is very good compared to competitors and considering the average annual salary for an experienced web developer is £32,000 a year.
 Once you add employer contributions, pension and all other overheads per employee, from holiday pay, even down to software licenses and training.
 This comes out at an employment cost of £57,104.16 a year per developer and this doesn’t include other office and project management overheads, so it’s often much more economical to have your website managed by an agency rather than employ web developers yourself.

 We don’t disclose our prices online for our competitors to see, so if you wish to find out more please get in touch with us.